 - -Because of heavy traffic and crowded buses, you should leave the Rome Center more than one hour before the beginning of class.
-Information on the site can be found in the syllabus. - -Please do not eat and smoke during the on-site lectures. - -Always have a student ID while on-site.
+Information on the site can be found in the syllabus. - -Audio headsets will be handed out at each on-site meeting.
+Please handle these with care and return them at the end of class. - -Please do not eat and smoke during the on-site lectures. - -Always have a student ID while on-site. - -Many churches enforce a dress code, therefore students are expected to wear proper attire to all site visits.

-Required Texts: Selected chapters of these books will be available on Sakai or through the weblink.
+Required Texts: (Available on Sakai or through the weblink)